 Ergonomic assessments are an objective study of how employees work.
 The assessments help identify the ergonomic risks such as repetitive tasks that can cause strains, improper work area setup, and improper use of tools, which can result in the development of work-related musculoskeletal disorders (MSDs).

-1. Review existing data
+1. Review existing data and any past ergonomic assessments

 Step one to crafting or improving your ergonomics program involves taking a history.
 You need to establish a baseline understanding of work-related incidents and injuries that have already occurred.

-Review injury and illness logs, workers’ compensation reports, first aid logs, accident and near-miss investigation reports, insurance company reports, safety committee meeting minutes, and any worker reports of problems.
+Review injury and illness logs, workers’ compensation reports, first aid logs, accident, and near-miss investigation reports, insurance company reports, safety committee meeting minutes, and any worker reports of problems.

-This will allow you to identify common issues, injuries and complaints--and to zero in on high-risk departments or job types.
+This will allow you to identify common issues, injuries, and complaints--and to zero in on high-risk departments or job types.
 This, in turn, will establish a data-driven benchmark that will be important for measuring success in the future.

 2. Establish a standard ergonomic assessment method